Ibrahimovic statue vandalised again - France 24

 The statue has been the target of numerous attacks since the Swedish footballer invested in Stockholm-based Hammarby, angering supporters of Malmo FF, the club where he began his professional career.

-In November, a day after his investment in Hammarby, Ibrahimovic filed a "hate crime" complaint after the statue was attacked with fire and paint and the word 'Judas' daubed across the front door of his Stockholm home.
+In November, a day after his investment in Hammarby, Ibrahimovic filed a "hate crime" complaint after the statue was attacked and the word 'Judas' daubed across the front door of his Stockholm home.

 In the latest incident the statue had collapsed against the barrier protecting it, its feet partially chopped off.